Did you know that roughly one in six motorcycle accidents in California involves a motorcyclist who is lane-splitting?

 What is lane splitting anyway?
 Lane splitting refers to the controversial and dangerous practice of a motorcyclist riding between two lanes (splitting them in half, so to speak) during traffic jams or when traffic is moving slowly.

 Contrary to the popular belief that lane splitting prevents motorcyclists from getting rear-ended when motorists have to engage in jerky driving in traffic jams, it actually does the opposite: lane splitting leads to even more motor vehicle accidents in Los Angeles.

-Our attorneys at Law Offices of Howard Craig Kornberg note that other names for lane splitting also include lane sharing, filtering, and white-lining.
+Our attorneys Howard Craig Kornberg note that other names for lane splitting also include lane sharing, filtering, and white-lining.

 Fact: there are more than 800,000 registered motorcycles in California, and practically all of them take advantage of lane splitting in order to bypass traffic jams and slow-moving traffic.

 Is lane splitting legal or illegal in Los Angeles?

 Despite the extreme and ever-growing popularity of motorcycles in Los Angeles and all across California, many motorcyclists underestimate the deadly risks of lane splitting and other bike maneuvers that catch other motorists off guard.